 The locations and times of the pop-up sites are available at Alert.ClayCountyGov.com.

 For more information, call Clay County Emergency Management at 877-252-9362 weekdays from 8 a.m. – 4:30 p.m.

-Starting on Monday, April 19, those interested in getting scheduling an appointment for a first dose can book it through the DOH – Clay Bear Run clinic by calling 904-529-2800.
+Those interested in scheduling an appointment for a first dose can book it through the DOH – Clay Bear Run clinic by calling 904-529-2800.

-(NOTE: The COVID-19 vaccination POD located at the UF/IFAS Extension Clay County T. Jesse Godbold Building, in Green Cove Springs will close Friday, May 7.
+(NOTE: The COVID-19 vaccination POD located at the UF/IFAS Extension Clay County T. Jesse Godbold Building, in Green Cove Springs closed on Friday, May 7.
 They are no longer offering first doses at this location.)